 Why use a stroke based approach to teaching letters in kindergarten?

-Learning the motor plan for the letter occurs when the child is first given the opportunity to practice forming letters using smoothly executed movement which are not constrained by accuracy demands.
+Learning the motor plan for the letter occurs when the child is first given the opportunity to practice forming letters using smoothly executed movements which are not constrained by accuracy demands.
 Once the motor plan is well established and the child is able to link the strokes to form letters in a smooth manner without the need for visual guidance, attention can be given to writing accurately between lines.

 Approaches to teaching handwriting that use tracing letters and writing letters accurately between lines shifts the child's strategy for writing letters away from a fluent pre-planned actions using to using visually guided movements to write letters.
 Reliance on visual guidance inhibits learning the motor plan for the letter.